Lamborghini LM002: In the market

 Near the end of the LM002's production, Turin-based autoshop owner Salvatore Diomante created a one-off "estate" version for the Sultan of Brunei by enclosing the back area and raising the roof.
 This added significant interior capacity.

 Uday Hussein owned a LM002; it was blown up in 2004 by US military for an ostensible car bomb test.
 After the fall of Ba'athist Syria, footage emerged of a massive car collection belonging to former dictator Bashar al-Assad, stored within the Presidential Palace in Damascus; a red LM002 was briefly shown in the recording, in addition to other luxury cars such as the Ferrari F50.

-An LM002 was featured in the films No Holds Barred (1989), Toys (1992) and Fast & Furious (2009), as well as the video game Stunts (1990) and Forza Horizon 4 (2018).
+An LM002 was featured in the films No Holds Barred (1989), Toys (1992) and Fast & Furious (2009), as well as the video games Stunts (1990) and Forza Horizon 4 (2018).